EDMdesigner/EDMdesigner-API-Doc/README.md

 ####Answer:
 Config object:
-  - route {String} The route you set for the uploading or nothing if you not configured our server yet. or it can be an error object:
+  - uploadRoute {String} The route you set for the uploading or nothing if you not configured our server yet.
+  - deleteRoute {String} The route you set for the deleting or nothing if you not configured our server yet.
+  - noUploadText {Object} (only if you previously set it in)
+  - limitReached {Object} (only if you previously set it)
+  - noUrl {Boolean} (only if you previously set it true) or it can be an error or it can be an error object:
   - err Description of the error {String} or an error code {Number}.